wp-plugins/my-optional-modules/readme.txt

 2. Share icons displayed at the top of the post content.

 == Changelog ==
+= 10.1.8 -
+*	*Release Date - 25th, September, 2015*
+*	For reddit thread comment display, do not show [deleted] comments.
+*	Ability to disable horizontal gallery script.

 = 10.1.7 =
 *	*Release Date - 14th, September, 2015*